raevilman/the-rd-notes/notes/vercel/debug-vercel-serverless-functions-locally.md

 ```

-With the above file, I have now got a debug configuration in VS Code's 'Run and Debug (CTRL+SHIFT+D)` side window, which I can click(play button) and start the debugging.
+With the above file, I have now got a debug configuration in VS Code's `Run and Debug (CTRL+SHIFT+D)` side window.
+Now I can click(play button) and start the debugging.

 Do not forget to add the breakpoint(s) in your Vercel Function script file.